 A reflection (i.e., insights, relation to student’s goal)

-Time/hours can be recorded using the HQWBL Calendar and Calculator Template that can be found on the CTE Resource – HQWBL Resources web page (Appendix E).
-Enter $0 if not payment is to be submitted.
+Time/hours can be recorded using the CTE HQWBL Time Log and Wage Calculator Template that can be found on the CTE Resource – HQWBL Resources web page (Appendix E).
+Enter $0 if no payment is to be submitted.

 Journals may be assessed using the suggested rubric below.